R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 For example, use your Grapple and open the console the event ID will be ``pilot_grapple_fire``

-Hot it looks in the console: |console|
+How it looks in the console: |console|

 All weapons, boosts, tacticals have different events IDs on different surfaces (concrete, solidmetal, wood, dirt etc.)
 That's why you must identify the exact event/s.
 Examples based on Grapple: